 Olympics-IOC to start discussions on possible Tokyo 2020 postponement

 "The next four weeks will provide time to see if the global health situation improves, while giving a window of opportunity to look into different scenarios should the dates of the Games need to be changed," IPC President Andrew Parsons said.
-World Athletics, the global governing body for the sport, said it was ready to work "with the IOC and all sport on an alternative date".
+World Athletics, the sport's global governing body, said it was ready to work "with the IOC and all sport on an alternative date".

 They have raised several issues in the past week with the IOC, including athletes' inability to prepare due to restrictions caused by the virus and their overall safety.
 Regarding the next steps in scenario planning, the IOC statement said: "These scenarios relate to modifying existing operational plans for the Games to go ahead on 24 July 2020, and also for changes to the start date of the Games.

-"The IOC will... start detailed discussions to complete its assessment of the rapid development of the worldwide health situation and its impact on the Olympic Games, including the scenario of postponement.
-"The IOC is confident that it will have finalized these discussions within the next four weeks."
+"The IOC will ... start detailed discussions to complete its assessment of the rapid development of the worldwide health situation and its impact on the Olympic Games, including the scenario of postponement.
+"The IOC is confident that it will have finalised these discussions within the next four weeks."

 RAPID DECISION The British Olympic Association welcomed the news but said a quick decision on the Games was now necessary.